 Becoming more ecologically responsible or going green is no longer just a matter of ethics.
-Businesses have come to realize that implementing environmentally friendly practices also makes good business sense.
+Businesses have come to realise that implementing environmentally friendly practices also makes good business sense.
 The significance of reducing one’s consumption, waste and carbon footprint is an opportunity to operate more efficiently whilst simultaneously impacting positively on the environment and community.

 Staples Advantage, the Canadian B2B arm of large US office supply chain store Staples, has implemented an environmentally focused program called Fifty Green.
 This program was started after the company noticed the negative effect delivery services have on the environment.
 It aims to encourage customers to eliminate small orders, and subsequently also the amount of deliveries made to a certain area within a short time period.
 This is done by asking customers to combine their orders.
 An order charge is put on this combination of which half of the amount is donated to a company that plants trees.
 The Fifty Green program is not only convenient for the customer but saves on fuel, slows down vehicle depreciation and reduces administrative overhead costs.